Users

 General Principles

 Each user can be limited to records for particular hierarchy values (e.g. a single site or department).
 Restrictions apply across all modules unless specifically overridden.
+Note that hierarchy restrictions are enforced on records for which the hierarchy value is left blank (e.g. on forms that do not collect hierarchy data).
+To overcome such or other restrictions where unsuitable for specific forms, the form Access Control configurations allow for restriction override via the 'Hierarchy access ignore mode' setting.
 Apply and test restrictions carefully, especially if using more than one hierarchy level.

 Applying a Single Hierarchy Restriction